-- meeting there is no arboricultural objection. - 7.33 Ecology is considered above and a condition could be imposed to require suitable planting. - (ix) Community Infrastructure Levy (CIL), Contribution Requirements and legal agreement - 7.34 The impacts of the proposed development on key infrastructure have been assessed and an Infrastructure Delivery Statement submitted in accordance with Guiding Principle 4 of the Local Plan Housing Statement.
-The infrastructure provision in respect to highways, education, flood risk/drainage, health, open space, leisure and utilities has been considered and mitigation for the potential impacts on infrastructure proposed which would be the subject of a legal agreement as set out in paragraph 7.35 below. - 7.35 The CIL liability for this site currently stands at £1,232,225.45 this is net of Mandatory Social Housing Relief.
-Additionally, having regard to the consultation responses received and the planning considerations set out above a S106 Agreement will be required in respect to the following matters:- - 1.
+7.35 Ecology is considered above, and a condition could be imposed to require suitable planting.

+(ix) Community Infrastructure Levy (CIL), Contribution Requirements and legal agreement

+- 7.36 The impacts of the proposed development on key infrastructure have been assessed and an Infrastructure Delivery Statement submitted in accordance with guiding Principle 4 of the Local Plan Housing Statement.
+The infrastructure provision in respect to highways, education, flood risk/drainage, health, open space, leisure and utilities has been considered and mitigation for the potential impacts on infrastructure proposed which would be the subject of a legal agreement as set out in para.
+7.37. - 7.37 The CIL liability for this site currently stands at £1,692,548.21 based on the figures set out in CIL Additional Information form.
+This is net of Mandatory Social Housing Relief.
+This relief can only be granted subject to the CIL Regulations on receipt of CIL Form2.
+Additionally, a S106 will be required in respect to the following matters:- - 1.
 Affordable Housing - 2.
 Payment of a Travel Plan Bond, Monitoring Fee and Approval Fee - 3.
 S106 monitoring fee - 4.
-Management and maintenance plan for the lifetime of the development for all unadopted/communal areas including roads, open space, play area and SUDs and bond. - 5.
+Management and maintenance plan for the lifetime of the development for all unadopted/communal areas including roads, openspace, playarea and SUDs and bond. - 5.
 A contribution in relation to traffic management if required - 6.
-Solent Recreation Management Plan contribution currently £181 (indexed) per dwelling, (161 X £181 = £29,141) - 7.
+Solent Recreation Management Plan contribution currently £181 (indexed) per dwelling - 7.
 SUDS bond - 8.
 Employment and Skills Plan - 9.
 Education (HCC) contribution - 10.
 Travel Plan (HCC) - 11.
-Highway Works (HCC) - 12.
+Highway Works (HCC) including a contribution of £82,000 to traffic calming works. - 12.
 Site Specific Transport Improvements (HCC)